microbiomedata/metaMS/docs/index_lipid.rst

 -  Workflow inputs
    -  CoreMS Parameter file (.toml)
    -  Scan Translator Parameter file (.toml)
-   -  MetabRef configuration key (metabref.token).
-See MetabRef documentation (https://metabref.emsl.pnnl.gov/api) for how to generate a token.
+   -  Path to local MetabRef database (.sqlite)
 -  Cores (optional input)
    -  How many cores to use for processing.
 Default is 1.